X bookmarks are a useful signal source, but they are a terrible source of truth.

 The stable keys are:

-A local cache can be as simple as a JSONL file:
+A local cache can be as simple as JSON:

 The operating principle